pahasara-ridmaka/Image-folderizer/readme.md

 ### Features:

 - Automatically organizes images into folders by date taken.
-  -Supports various image formats (e.g., JPEG, PNG).
+- Supports various image formats (e.g., JPEG, PNG).
 - Simple and easy to use.
 - Efficient and fast processing of large photo collections.